rakibalfahad/LatentDynamicsBayes/README.md

 - **High Precision**: Decrease `merge_distance` (e.g., 0.3) to prevent merging of potentially distinct states

 These mechanisms work together to maintain an optimal number of states that balances model complexity with computational efficiency.
 By properly tuning these parameters, you can ensure the model adapts appropriately to your specific data characteristics.

+## Enhanced State Visualization Features

+The system now includes several advanced visualization features for better understanding and debugging of state dynamics:

+### State Evolution Visualization

+A dedicated visualization shows the birth, merge, and delete events across training windows:

+- **State Count Plot**: Tracks the number of active states over time, with markers for state change events
+- **Change Event Counts**: Shows the number of birth, merge, and delete events per update window
+- **State Timeline**: A textual representation of state evolution across training windows

+### Detailed State Change Reporting

+The system provides comprehensive reporting of state changes during and after training:

+- **Real-time Updates**: Prints detailed information about state changes during training
+- **Change Summary Format**: `States: 9 → 10 | Changes: +1 birth, ~2 merges | Details: Birth: state(s) 12; Merge: 5→3, 8→4`
+- **Final Summary**: At the end of training, shows total birth, merge, and delete events by state

+### Learning Curve Visualization

+An enhanced learning curve visualization for model performance debugging:

+- **Raw and Smoothed Loss**: Shows both raw loss values and smoothed trends (with moving averages)
+- **State Count Correlation**: Visualizes the relationship between state count changes and loss value
+- **Performance Metrics**: Displays loss reduction percentage and minimum loss value

+### Robust Visualization System

+All visualizations are now more robust across different systems:

+- **Headless Support**: Full visualization support in headless/no-GUI mode
+- **Error Handling**: Graceful handling of visualization errors without crashing the main training loop
+- **File Outputs**: All visualizations are saved to the `plots/` directory with consistent naming

+### Interpreting Visualizations

+The visualizations provide key insights into model behavior:

+- **Optimal State Count**: The state evolution plot helps identify when the model reaches a stable number of states
+- **Convergence**: The learning curve shows when the model has converged to a stable solution
+- **State Dynamics**: The state change reports reveal which states are most active, merged, or deleted

+These enhanced visualization features make it much easier to debug, understand, and optimize the model's behavior, particularly how it determines the optimal number of states.

 ## Contributing